colinrigley/carpoolagency.github.io/_posts/2016-01-23-Implementation-Strategy.md

 It takes a well-thought-out mixture of engagement strategy and technology infrastructure to improve the flow of communication.
 Carpool helps you achieve the right blend of both to create a thriving environment that fosters healthy workplace conversation, content creation, and formal consumption.

 #Learn More
-If you're ready to learn more about Carpool's implementation capabilities and processes, schedule a demo or set up a pilot today.
+If you're ready to learn more about Carpool's implementation capabilities and processes, schedule a demo today.